-Free Wifi in all rooms and cottages.
+Free Wifi in all rooms.
 Wheelchair access.
 Guests can also use the two hot tubs by a small stream close to the hotel, where you can relax and take in the mountain views.
 Check-in from 15 - 21.

 There’s a cosy restaurant at the hotel, where courses are prepared with locally sourced ingredients.
 The menu includes traditional Icelandic food, like skyr and lamb.
 Farmers at Hraunsnef grow their own vegetables and farm pigs, and all eggs are free-range.
 Liquor license.
 The restaurant is open every day from 12 to 9 pm.